Shawn-Nichol/AndroidKotlinGuide/Navigation/07) Navigation Destination.md

 ```

 ## Navigate using DeepLinkRequest
-You can use navigate(NavDeepLinkRequest) to navigate directly to an implicit deep link destination, as shown in the following example.
+You can use navigate(NavDeepLinkRequest) to navigate directly to an implicit deep link destination.
 ```
 val request = NavDeepLinkRequest.Builder
   .fromUri("android-app://androidx.navigation.app/provile".toUri())